TLDR – Too Long, Didn’t Read.

 As with any other type of goal-setting in a business, the goals a business sets for its social media marketing objectives and strategies should be broken into short-term and long-term.

 Let’s say the finance department of a company is having a meeting.
 One goal is to increase online revenue to €100,000 by the end of Q1.
-That is a short term goal.
-Towards the end of the same meeting someone mentions how the mortgage should be paid-off within 8 years.
-That is a long term goal.
+That is a short-term goal.
+Towards the end of the same meeting, someone mentions how the mortgage should be paid off within 12 years.
+That is a long-term goal.

 Social media marketing should work the exact same way.
-A new start-up wants to achieve 2000 organic followers on Instagram after six months.
-That is a short term goal.
-The same new start-up wants to generate €50,000 a month in sales through social media ads.
-That is likely a long term goal.
+A new start-up wants to achieve 2000 organic followers on TikTok after six months.
+That is a short-term goal.
+The same new start-up wants to generate €50,000 a month in sales through Google Ads.
+That is likely a long-term goal.

 Social Media Objectives – The Short Term.

-This type of short term objective is centered around getting as many people to engage in a trial or purchase.
-This will usually come in the form of a short sale or an ad campaign.
+This type of short-term objective is centered around getting as many people to engage in a trial or purchase.
+This will usually come in the form of a flash sale or an ad campaign.
 It will have a lifespan of no more than a couple of weeks.
-A sense of urgency is created with the idea of getting as many desired actions across the line as possible.
+A sense of urgency is created with the idea of getting as many desired actions across the line as possible, within a relatively short space of time.

-Generating New Leads & Driving Traffic to the Website.
+2. Generating New Leads & Driving Traffic to a Website.

-For example, Nissan might create an ad with images of their brand new electric car the “Leaf”.
-They are not expecting purchases to occur directly from the ad, but they are placing the new car in the mind of the consumer.
+For example, Nissan might create a Reel of their brand-new electric car.
+They are not expecting purchases to occur directly from this post, but they are placing the new car in the mind of the consumer.
 They have also included a link to the Nissan website where someone who views the ad can get more information.

-With the correct targeting, each time this ad is viewed could be a potential new lead for Nissan.
+This is also the kind of content that is usually used in an online ad.
+With the correct online targeting, each time this ad is viewed could be a potential new lead for Nissan as well.

 - Stimulate trials and purchases.